edward-stuart-johnson/data-analytics-power-bi-report/README.md

 Previous Quarter Orders

-Target Profit, Revenue, and Orders, equal to 5% growth in each measure compared to the previous quarter e.g.
+Target Profit, Revenue, and Orders, equal to 5% growth in each measure compared to the previous quarter, e.g.

 Target Profit = 1.05 * [Previous Quarter Profit]

 I was then able to create a  KPI visual for the revenue:

-The Value field is Total Revenue
+The Value field is Total Revenue.

 The Trend Axis is Start of Quarter